-You can search nodes in the Node Graph Editor by clicking on the button (next to the Navigator panеl) or pressing Ctrl+F to open the Search bar.
+You can search nodes added to the project in the Node Graph Editor by clicking on the button (next to the Navigator panеl) or pressing Ctrl+F to open the Search bar.
 Typing in the search bar will open the list of all nodes matching the search criteria.
 Clicking on the node name in the list will select the node in the Node Graph Editor.

 If more than one node name matches the search criteria, pressing F3 will switch the selection to the next node in the search results list.